gear-foundation/gear-wiki/docs/examples/DAO.md

 },
 ```

- - The member or the delegate address of the member submits his vote (YES or NO) on the proposal.
+ - The member or the delegate address of the member submits their vote (YES or NO) on the proposal.

 ```rust
 /// The member submits a vote (YES or NO) on the proposal.